2024 Supercoppa Italiana (women)

-The 2024 Supercoppa Italiana, also known as Supercoppa Frecciarossa for sponsorship reasons, is the 28th iteration of Italian women's super cup, contested by the previous season champion of Serie A and winner of the Coppa Italia.
+The 2024 Supercoppa Italiana, also known as Supercoppa Frecciarossa for sponsorship reasons, was the 28th iteration of Italian women's super cup, contested by the previous season champion of Serie A and winner of the Coppa Italia.

 AS Roma managed to win both the 2023–24 Serie A and 2023–24 Coppa Italia.

 The second finalist of the Coppa Italia qualifies for Supercoppa in the event of single team winning both competitions.
-The 2024 edition of the Supercoppa will thus be a rematch of the 2023–24 Coppa Italia finals between AS Roma and ACF Fiorentina.
+The 2024 edition of the Supercoppa will thus was a rematch of the 2023–24 Coppa Italia finals between AS Roma and ACF Fiorentina.
+Roma won the match 3–1.